-(4) Active participation and development of young researchers
+(3) Active participation and development of young researchers

 In order to foster human resources who will be major players in research activities in 2050, our target year to achieve carbon neutrality, there is a strong need to develop researchers, engineers, including PhD holders, who are expected to lead Japan's future industry and academia in the targeted technology areas of the Program.
 It is also necessary to raise the awareness of graduate and undergraduate students who are expected to become researchers and engineers in the future.
 For this reason, we actively encourage young researchers to assume key positions in carrying out research and development, and to participate in discussions on the direction of research and development.
 We also encourage the participation of master's and doctoral students in R&D projects under the Program.
-For details, see "3.5 Responsibilities of the Principal Investigator and Principal Co-Investigator, etc.," "4.13 Improving the Treatment of Doctoral Students," "4.14 Ensuring a Self-sustaining, Stable Research Environment for Young Researchers," "4.15 Voluntary Research Activities of Young Researchers Employed to Implement the Project, etc. and "4.17 Supporting Various Career Paths for Young Researchers."
+For details, see "3.5 Responsibilities of the Principal Investigator and Principal Co-Investigator, etc.," "4.13 Improving the Treatment of Doctoral Students," "4.14 Ensuring a Self-sustaining, Stable Research Environment for Young Researchers," "4.15 Promoting Initiatives Related to Gender Equality and Human Resources Development", "4.16 Voluntary Research Activities of Young Researchers Employed to Implement the Project," etc. and "4.17 Supporting Various Career Paths for Young Researchers."